ameyapb/aws-opensearch-cpu-monitor/README.md

 **Prerequisites**

---> Python 3.x
+--> Python 3.x.
---> stress command (install using sudo apt install stress) --> Elasticsearch Python client (install using pip install elasticsearch)
+--> stress command (install using sudo apt install stress).
+--> Elasticsearch Python client (install using pip install elasticsearch).

 **Configuration**

--->> Before running the script, make sure to update the following variables:
+--> Before running the script, make sure to update the following variables:
 --> opensearch_endpoint: Replace with the endpoint URL of your AWS OpenSearch domain.
 --> index_name: Replace with the name of the index where you want to store the metrics.